billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 #### Show Source

 * Ctrl-click to place a yellow box and see its associated sites.
+* The size and shape controls work on both green and yellow boxes.
 * You can make several yellow boxes.
 * Click-and-drag to resize them.
+* Placement is limited by other yellow objects, and by Rqd.
 * Shift-click to erase them.

-Suppose you've make a set of green ROI boxes but you've now got forbidden sites right over a key activity hotspot.
+Suppose you've made a set of green ROI boxes but you've now got forbidden sites right over a key activity hotspot.
 Can you fix that?
 Place a yellow box on the hotspot to see which green box is associated with that hotspot, and which other locations on the probe would be affected if you edit that green box.

+>*Tip: To lasso a hotspot, set Nrows small and ctrl-click in the center of the target hotspot.
+Then click-and-drag just inside the top/bottom of the lasso to cover neatly.*

 #### Boxes => file chans